django-haystack/django-haystack/docs/tutorial.rst

 The exception to this is the ``TemplateField`` class.
 This take either no arguments or an explicit template name to populate their contents.
-You can find more information about them in the ``ModelIndex`` API reference.
+You can find more information about them in the ``SearchIndex`` API reference.

 .. _Django admin site: http://docs.djangoproject.com/en/dev/ref/contrib/admin/